hexinfra/gorox/hemi/README.md

 ====

 Hemi is the engine of Gorox.
 It's a plain Go module that only depends on Go's standard library.
-It can be used as a module by your programs.
+It can be used as a Go module by your programs.

 How to use